rutujagadhave19/Chatterbox-A-mern-based-chat-application/README.md

 🚀 Online User Tracking: Display live user activity and online status using React Context and Socket.io.<br>
 👌 State Management: Efficiently manage application-wide state with Zustand for a smooth user experience.<br>
 🐞 Error Handling: Comprehensive error handling mechanisms implemented on both the client and server sides.<br>
-⭐ Professional Deployment: Learn to deploy your app like a pro without any cost.<br>
 ⏳ Additional Features: Packed with more features to enhance functionality and usability!<br>